 While the law and requirements vary from state to state and country to country, below we’ve answered common questions parents have when they begin homeschooling their kids.

-While requirements vary depending on where you live, these are commonly required subjects.
+While requirements vary depending on where you live, commonly required subjects are as follows: reading, language arts, math, social studies, and science.

 Are You Still Thinking About Homeschooling Your Kids?